kenken64/NUSISS-DevOpsEng/workshop/workshop3.md

 <img style="float: center;" src="./screens/jenkinsci11.png">
 <br>

 8. Configure poll interval for the source code retrieval to be used as new build.
 Check Github hook trigger for GITScm polling and pilling SCM.
+Configure the polling schedule as * * * * * (Polling every minute, feel free to change to your desire scheduling timing)

 <br>
 <img style="float: center;" src="./screens/jenkinsci10.png">